strahanw/demo-repo/README.md

 ## Local Development

-Making some changes in new branch
+Making some changes in new branch.
+And some more.